Commander-in-chief: Netherlands

 The Constitution of the Netherlands states, in article 97, that "the Government shall have supreme authority over the armed forces".
 Article 42 defines the Government as the Monarch and the ministers, and that only ministers are responsible for acts of government.
 Article 45 further defines the ministers as constituting the Cabinet, chaired by the prime minister, with "authority to decide upon overall government policy".

-Before a constitution change took place in 1983, even though the equivalent section stated that: "The King shall have supreme authority over the armed forces"; that did not give the monarch any autonomous command authority.
+Before the constitution change in 1983, the equivalent section stated that: "The King shall have supreme authority over the armed forces".
+Nevertheless, the role of the monarch as commander in chief was ceremonial as in most European constitutional monarchies.
+As a consequence of being only part of the government, monarchs of the Netherlands do not hold a military rank.
+The current king of the Netherlands Willem-Alexander of the Netherlands resigned from his military ranks (equivalent to one-star general in all branches) upon becoming king in 2013.
+He has been provided with royal insignia to show his lasting commitment to the armed forces, but these represent no formal rank.

 The minister of defence has the primary ministerial responsibility for the armed forces, which are formally a part of the Ministry of Defence.
 The chief of defence is the highest ranked professional military officer, and serves as an intermediary between the minister of defence and the Armed Forces, and is responsible to the minister for military-strategic planning, operations and deployment of the Armed Forces.

 North Korea

+Article 47 of the Rules of the Workers' Party of Korea stipulates that the Korean People's Army is "Revolutionary Armed Forces of the Workers' Party of Korea" and "Korean People's Army conducts all military and political activities under the leadership of the Party."
+Article 30 invests commanding authority to the Party Central Military Commission, whose ex officio chair is the General Secretary of the Workers' Party of Korea.

-According to chapter 6, section 2 of the Constitution of North Korea, the President of the State Affairs Commission is the supreme leader of North Korea, as well as the head of state and the commander-in-chief of the armed forces.
+Article 103 of the Constitution of North Korea designates the President of the State Affairs Commission, as the country's head of state and commander-in-chief of the armed forces.

-Starting in 2018, Kim Jong-un stopped issuing orders in the name of the Supreme Commander.
-Instead, he issues orders for the Korean People's Army in the name of the Chairman of the Central Military Commission of the Workers' Party of Korea.
+Currently both offices are occupied by Kim Jong Un.
+Since 2018, he started issuing orders in the name of the Chairman of the Central Military Commission, instead of the Supreme Commander.